-They may also apply their seal to work of a fellow architect or engineer, if they meet all the legal requirements, such as in the case of having reviewed their work for standards and accuracy in an effort to assist them in getting a permit.
+They may also apply their seal to the work of a fellow architect or engineer, if they meet all the legal requirements, such as in the case of having reviewed their work for standards and accuracy to assist them in getting a permit.
 The general rule of thumb in the state for applying a Utah architectural stamp of approval is that the professional must have designed, assisted with, oversaw, or helped revise the project.

 The state board that handles licensing does not dispense the Utah architectural stamp needed to create official seals.
 They provide the guidelines and allow professionals to procure the materials from whatever supplier they wish to.
-Seals may be electronically produced and the state holds the architect responsible in providing adequate digital security to ensure such is not tampered with.
-Only the cover sheet of specifications is to be fully signed, sealed and dated.
+Seals may be electronically produced and the state holds the architect responsible for providing adequate digital security to ensure such is not tampered with.
+Only the cover sheet of specifications is to be fully signed, sealed, and dated.
 Any architectural stamp used in Utah should produce a seal that meets the following guidelines:

 - The seal should be circular and have a diameter of 1-½" inches.
 The seal is divided into two concentric circles with an outer border of hollow rope design, and a dotted inner border, set about a half inch from that to designate the central area.

-- It must include the architects name and license number, which are typically set in the center of the seal, with the name above the number and the number prefixed with (No.) abbreviation.
+- It must include the architect's name and license number, which are typically set in the center of the seal, with the name above the number and the number prefixed with (No.) abbreviation.

-- The words “State of Utah” must appear in the upper half of seal between borders and the words “Licensed Architect” must appear in the lower half of the seal between borders.
+- The words “State of Utah” must appear in the upper half of the seal between borders and the words “Licensed Architect” must appear in the lower half of the seal between borders.

-Advantages of Using a Utah Architectural Stamp
+Advantages of Using a Utah Architect Stamp

 However, while computers may always be put down by a lack of outside power or a dead battery, a traditional architectural stamp will never let you down.
-A self-inking, pre-inked, or embosser style stamp is a very affordable and intelligent piece of equipment to own.
-Not only is it an iconic and required tool of the trade, should you be an architect that prefers to work in digital but find yourself needing to produce a seal and without your electronic copy, you can always rely on the physical device to make the required Utah architectural stamp.
+A self-inking, pre-inked, or embosser-style stamp is a very affordable and intelligent piece of equipment to own.
+Not only is it an iconic and required tool of the trade, but should you be an architect that prefers to work in digitally but find yourself needing to produce a seal and without your electronic copy, you can always rely on the physical device to make the required Utah architectural stamp.

 Where to Purchase a Good Utah Architectural Stamp

-While there are thousands of retailers available in person and online these days, one that really stands out for stamping supplies is ESS.
-They specialize in all manner of embossers and stamps and can guarantee that your Utah architectural stamp or embosser is not only of the highest quality, but that it meets all the legal requirements for the state.
+While there are thousands of retailers available in person and online these days, one that stands out for stamping supplies is ESS.
+They specialize in all manner of embossers and stamps and can guarantee that your Utah architectural stamp or embosser is not only of the highest quality but that it meets all the legal requirements for the state.